 - Comply with all signs and respect barriers.
 This includes speed limits, no-wake zones, and underwater obstructions.

-Stay at least 200 feet away from shorelines, docks or other structures.
+Stay away from shorelines, docks, or other structures.
 Backing a boat up to a riverbank or lakeshore can damage the area and lead to erosion.
 Travel slowly in shallow waters.

 - Travel slowly in shallow waters and avoid boating in water less than 2½ feet deep.
 High speeds near shorelines lead to large wakes that cause shoreline erosion.